 - Points Have Relatively Low Redemption Value.
 Allegiant’s myAllegiant points are versatile, but their redemption values are relatively low: just $0.01 apiece in most cases.
 By contrast, major airlines such as Delta, United Airlines, American Airlines, and British Airways all allow their loyalty miles’ values to float.
 When you redeem miles earned with those airlines, you generally get better value on long-haul flights and higher fare classes – in some cases, pushing the value of your points higher than $0.03 or $0.04 apiece.
 Those kinds of returns simply aren’t attainable with Allegiant.

-- Charges a Foreign Transaction Fee.
-This card comes with a 3% foreign transaction fee.
+- Charges a International Transaction Fee.
+This card comes with a 3% international transaction fee.
 That’s bad news for cardholders who routinely travel outside the United States – it’s basically a 3% surcharge on international travel.
-Most competing travel credit cards waive foreign transaction fees.
+Most competing travel credit cards waive international transaction fees.

 - Has a Penalty APR.
-This card has a penalty APR approaching 30%.
-That’s a steep price to pay for a single missed payment due date.
+This card has a penalty APR – a steep price to pay for a single missed payment due date.

 - Mediocre Sign-up Bonus.
 Allegiant World Mastercard’s 15,000-point sign-up bonus isn’t especially generous.
 Worth $150 in most cases, it’s enough to cover the cost of a mid-priced hotel, 2 to 3 days in a mid-sized rental car, or a short-haul Allegiant flight with no checked bags.
-That’s better than nothing, but it’s far short of top-of-the-line travel card sign-up bonuses – for example, Chase Sapphire Preferred‘s sign-up bonus is worth up to $625 when redeemed for travel.
+That’s better than nothing, but it’s far short of top-of-the-line travel card sign-up bonuses; Chase Sapphire Preferred‘s sign-up bonus is worth significantly more, for instance.

 Despite a distinct lack of name recognition, Allegiant Air has a surprisingly comprehensive network that covers most of the continental United States – about 100 origin and destination cities in all, including a slew of under-served airports outside small cities.
 If you live far from a major air hub, Allegiant Air may well be one of your top choices for cheap direct or 1-stop flights to your favorite vacation destinations.
 Whether you’re going to Miami, Las Vegas, San Francisco, or anywhere in between, Allegiant has you covered – in many cases, for less than the competition.